Which Parent Claims the Child Care Tax Credit?

 Use these links to jump to different sections:

-An unmarried parent tax payer must file a income tax return that meets the requirements of the federal tax code for taking the child tax credit.
-One requirement is that the tax filer claiming the credit must be the “custodial” parent under IRS rules.
-The custodial parent, of the qualifiying individual, is the parent with whom the child lived for the greater number of overnights during the tax year.
+An unmarried parent taxpayer must file a income tax return that meets the requirements of the federal tax code for taking the child tax credit.
+One requirement is that tax fil claiming the credit must be the “custodial” parent under IRS rules.
+The custodial parent, of the qualifying individual, is the parent with whom the child lived for the greater number of overnights during the tax year.